wdingx/pan-genome-visualization/README.md

 ```
 http://localhost:8000/
 ```
-This shows the beauty and power of the panX visualization and exploration, even if  [only one gene cluster](https://github.com/neherlab/pan-genome-visualization/tree/master/public/dataset/Sa/geneCluster) is included in the repository.
+It shows the beauty and power of the panX visualization and exploration, even though  [only one gene cluster](https://github.com/neherlab/pan-genome-visualization/tree/master/public/dataset/Sa/geneCluster) is included in the repository.

 ![panX](/web-demo.gif)

 Moreover, for your own pan-genome: